rescolarandres/Retailer-KPI-s-in-Streamlit/README.md

  * Register: to register new users.
 The passwords of the users are hashed in the database.
  * Search: provides article search functionality.
 Through a form, the item is queried in the database, and its result sent to the search page.
  * Cart: renders the cart page.
+ * Logout: deletes the session of the user.

 For the front end and Javascript description, visit the following <a href="https://github.com/rescolarandres/E-commerce-platform-in-Python-and-JS">link</a>